foxdonut/meiosis/docs/lessons/04-meiosis-with-function-patches.md

 In the output on the right, you'll see the updated states.

-In the next section, [05 - Meiosis with Mergerino](05-meiosis-with-mergerino.html), we will look at an alternative to function patches.
+In the next section, we will look at an alternative to function patches, called Mergerino.

 [< Previous](03-streams.html) |
 [Next >](05-meiosis-with-mergerino.html) |